springload/react-accessible-headings/README.md

 </Level>
 ```

 Testing in [Axe](https://www.deque.com/axe/) will reveal this error.
 It's unlikely that this project will introduce a runtime check for analysing heading levels as Axe already does this.
-Also, because webpages could have a static HTML `h1` with a React app rendering only `h2`s (a perfectly valid and accessible approach) then any check would need to analyse the whole DOM and have nothing to do with React or this project, so a run-time check was added this would be a separate standalone package, but replicating Axe functionality would probably be pointless.
+Also, because webpages could have a static HTML `h1` with a React app rendering only `h2`s (a perfectly valid and accessible approach) then any check would need to analyse the whole DOM and have nothing to do with React or this project, so if a run-time check was added this would be a separate project, but replicating this Axe functionality would probably be pointless.

 ## Further reading